el-kady3zzat/Even-or-Odd-Task/README.md

 ## Features
 - **Input**: A predefined list of integers containing both even and odd numbers.
-- **Processing**:
-  - Iterates through the list and determines if each number is "Even" or "Odd" using a `switch` statement.
+- **Processing**: Iterates through the list and determines if each number is "Even" or "Odd" using a `switch` statement.
-  - Handles edge cases, such as treating `0` as "Even."
 - **Output**: Prints each number alongside its type (e.g., "Number: 2 is Even").

 ## Code Structure